MitchsMisadventures/smm2-mle-discord-bot/README.md

 ## To Do

-* Create database wide commands
+* Improve database management
-* * Give the ability to view all levels from server, all levels from user, remove all user levels etc.
-* Create SMM2 profile commands
+* Add more commands!